PSE Mining and Oil Index

 The PSE Mining and Oil Index is the sub-index of the Philippine Stock Exchange for mining and oil companies.
 It is one of the six sub-indices of the PSE that provide a useful measurement of sectoral performance.

-The index is probably one of the few indices of the PSE that do not have companies currently listed in the PSE Composite Index.
-Lepanto Consolidated Mining Company and Philex Mining Corporation used to be listed in the PSEi until their removal in the 2010s.
+Lepanto Consolidated Mining Company and Philex Mining Corporation used to be listed in the PSE until their removal in the 2010s.
 However, this index is known to be one of the best performing indices on the PSE in recent years with the recent revival of the Philippine mining industry.

 The index is composed of the former PSE Mining Index and the PSE Oil Index.
 Both indices were merged in a reclassification of the PSE's indices on January 1, 2006.

 Companies

 The following companies are listed on the PSE Mining and Oil Index: